AhasanKarim/Screen-Recorder-App/README.md

 npm run make

 ## Contact
 Feel free to reach out to me for any fixes or questions.
-You can find more of my projects on my website or GitHub.
+You can find more of my projects on my <a href="https://www.ahasanulkarim.xyz/">Website</a> or <a href="https://github.com/AhasanKarim">Github</a>.